tdammers/E-jet-family-YV/Documentation/guide.markdown

 - Speed restrictions in the flight plan overrule the above when they are lower (e.g., a speed restriction of 220 KIAS on the departure will prevent the aircraft from speeding up to 250 KIAS for the climb).

+#### Cruise Speed Modes

+Cruise speed can be set to one of 5 modes:

+- **Manual** (indicated as airspeed/mach number in the MCDU): use the exact airspeed (below FL290) or mach number (FL290 and up) as entered by the pilot.
+- **Long Range Cruise** (`LRC`): this picks an airspeed/mach number that will achieve within 99% of the maximum obtainable range for the aircraft in its current configuration.
+- **Max Speed** (`MAX SPD`): this picks the fastest speed the aircraft can safely fly (320 knots / Mach 0.82).
+Used when fuel burn is not a concern, and you just need to get to your destination as fast as possible.
+- **Max Endurance** (`MAX END`): this optimizes speed for maximum endurance (flight time).
+Typically selects approx. 210 knots and Mach 0.60.
+Useful in emergencies, when you need to buy yourself as much time as possible.
+- **Max Range Speed** (`MXR SPD`): picks an airspeed/mach number that will achieve the absolute longest range possible, at the expense of being about 4% slower than Long Range Cruise.
+Useful when range is the most critical concern.

+Note that the FMS does not calculate cruise speeds based on a cost index (CI) - this must be done during flight planning, and the calculated cruise speeds entered manually.

 ### Autoland